 Rightly Proclaiming the Gospel and Dividing the Laws

-I was privileged to know a new Christian as he stepped into the faith and into the church of God.
-Sadly, as he was taught by more academically-minded individuals from my church body (the Lutheran Church – Missouri Synod), there was a disconnect between the terms he heard them using and the terms he read in his Bible.
-There was miscommunication, because the teachers used academic terms with intended meanings that had been refined by centuries of church discourse but which were used differently from the plain uses of those terms that my friend saw in Scripture.
-This led him to misunderstand the teachers, and then to reject the whole church body and switch to another denomination entirely.
+I was privileged to know a new Christian as he was stepping into the faith and into the church of God.
+Sadly, as he was taught by more academically-minded individuals from my church body (the Lutheran Church – Missouri Synod), there was a disconnect between the terms he heard them using and the terms he read in his Bible, particularly when they tried to explain what Lutherans call “the proper distinction of law and gospel”.
+There was miscommunication because the teachers used academic terms with intended meanings that had been refined by centuries of church discourse but which were used differently from the plain uses of those terms that my friend saw in Scripture.
+Both my friend and the teachers were eager to be faithful to God’s Word, but they each failed to recognize that they were using different dialects to do so.

+I share these here so others can benefit as well.
 The goal is not to avoid being technical with language, but rather to just use language the way Scripture uses it, as faithfully as possible.
 In today’s mixed culture especially, God’s Word is often the only common ground left for a shared standard of terminology among Christians.
 This demands that we better appreciate and translate the terms that Scripture uses.

 (You can download the full pdf here,)